 The X-Wind Development Philosophy – The Nature Safe Design Philosophy

 X-Wind Powerplants uses a unique new development philosophy.

 The most cost-effective design philosophies (Fail-Safe/Safe-Life) are coupled with fundamental environmental objectives.

-Besides pure financial calculations for raw materials, personnel and production, all other aspects relating to the harnessing of energy during the generation process, utilization phase and the return of recyclables for re-use are all being considered.
+Besides pure financial calculations for raw materials, personnel and production, all other aspects relating to the harnessing of energy during the generation process, utilization phase, and the return of recyclables for re-use are being considered.